Skip to content

 Email + CRM + docs

-Shared inbox + ticketing + SOPs
+Shared inbox + help desk + SOPs

 Useful when support quality and routing discipline matter more than aggressive automation coverage.